AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

   * [libvirtd.log](http://paste.openstack.org/show/781097/)
   * [nova-compute.log](http://paste.openstack.org/show/781098/)

-## globals.yml
+## Configuration

+Configuration is done via the included globals.yml file.
+You will need to edit this file and change necessary information prior to the deploy process.

 * [etc/kolla/globals.yml](etc/kolla/globals.yml)

-Kolla globals.yml configuration file used to produce an OpenStack All-In-One.
+The included Kolla globals.yml configuration file used to produce an OpenStack All-In-One.
 The modifications to the global.yml to produce a working AIO are as follows.
-Please note that the neutron_external_interface is actually a USB nic that was used to provide a second interface on the working system.
-The interfaces must be changed to the appropriate working and active network interfaces for the deployment to be successful.

 ```
 kolla_base_distro: "debian"